skeept/dotvim/test/keep/Readme.md

 nvim

-gvim     - doesn't work in wsl directly gvim.exe - should work everwhere if in path
+gvim     - doesn't work in wsl directly gvim.exe - should work everywhere if in path

 e - nvim, vim